SEMINARS

 • The T-ƒO2 path of kimberlite melts

-Supporting Speaker: Prof. Suzette Timmerman, University of Bern, Switzerland
+Supporting Lecture: Prof. Suzette Timmerman, University of Bern, Switzerland

-Supporting Speaker: Dr. Ingrid Chinn, De Beers Group, Johannesburg, South Africa
+Supporting Lecture: Dr. Ingrid Chinn, De Beers Group, Johannesburg, South Africa

 Expect to hear about: